Today I wanted to share the DIY A Frame Tent we made for our daughter’s farmhouse style kids indoor camping room.

 June and Jason love having their own tents.
 I think I need to make more for when their friends come over to play!

 So what are you waiting for?
-If you make one, send me a photo, or tag me on on instagram at @welivedhappilyeverafter so I can see!
+If you make a DIY A Frame Tent for your own Kids Camping Room, send me a photo, or tag me on on instagram at @welivedhappilyeverafter so I can see!